Chris-Sanford/Lyricle/GameLogic.md

 - A lyric of `the` will be given only `th`, and not `e` since it would complete the lyric
 - A lyric of `that` will be given `tha` which will exhaust all lifelines but not complete the lyric

+The lifelines heart button indicates how many remaining lifelines are left.
+It shows 3, 2, and 1.
+Once no lifelines remain, the number is removed and the heart button is shown as cracked.
+It does not display `0`.

 # Game Completion

 The game is completed once all lyrics have been successfully guessed, or the player concedes.
 The player concedes by clicking the broken heart button after utilizing all lifelines.